Founder and President

 Deborah Weinstein has been a respected litigator, counselor, and thought leader in the area of employment law for more than two decades.
 She has a national reputation for her work with employers—her forceful courtroom presentations, her sound preventative advice on workforce issues, and her passion for helping to create lawful, respectful, and productive work environments.
 Her thought leadership extends into teaching, speaking, and writing about people, the workplace, and the law.

 Ms. Weinstein has represented organizations of all sizes-businesses, public entities, law firms and nonprofits in state and federal courts and before administrative agencies, defending employment-related matters including discrimination, harassment, retaliation, leaves of absence, wrongful discharge, terminations, employment agreements, and others.
-Licensed to practice law in Pennsylvania and New Jersey, clients have looked to her to handle extremely sensitive and potentially high profile matters.
+Licensed to practice law in Pennsylvania, clients have looked to her to handle extremely sensitive and potentially high profile matters.
 She also has provided expert witness reports regarding employer practices for litigants in employment litigation.

 Ms. Weinstein is former Chair of the Philadelphia Bar Association’s Board of Governors and Editor-in-Chief of the association’s renowned magazine, The Philadelphia Lawyer.
 She founded the human resources committee of the Business Law Section and chaired the association's labor and employment, diversity, and women in the profession committees.